vidyar/shippabledocs1/sources/config.rst

 build matrix
 ............

 This is another powerful feature that Shippable has to offer.
 You can trigger multiple different test passes for a single code push.
-You might want to test agaisnt different versions of ruby, or different aspect ratios for your Selenium tests or best yet, just different jdk versions.
+You might want to test against different versions of ruby, or different aspect ratios for your Selenium tests or best yet, just different jdk versions.
 You can do it all with Shippable's matrix build mechanism.

 .. code-block:: python